Design Museum

 Wes Anderson: The Archives

-Visitors can see props, drawings and behind-the-scenes designs from Wes Anderson’s films, showing how his style and themes have grown over thirty years.
+Visitors can see items from Wes Anderson’s three-decade career, showing how his detailed style shaped much-loved films and long-time partnerships.

 £19.69